jonahmakori/Akan-Names-BirthDay/README.md

 ## Deployment
 - To view the website directly<a href="https://jonahmakori.github.io/Akan-Names-BirthDay/"><i>Click Here</i></a>
 - To view the code on github <a href="https://github.com/jonahmakori/Akan-Names-BirthDay"><i>Click Here</i></a>
+# BDD
+- The website will require a user to fill out information   about his date of birth and the century he was was        born.
+The application calculates the day of the week      the user was born and outputs it.
+One will be required    to choose his gender and then click on the submit         button in order to generate his/her Akan name.
+The        application matches the day of the week with a specific   Akan Name and outputs it to the user with a               personalized message.